Apex, North Carolina: Government

 Apex's council–manager form of government has a mayor and five council members (one of whom serves as mayor pro tem), who are each elected at-large in staggered four-year terms.
 The town's attorney and manager serve at the pleasure of the council.
 All the other staff report to the town manager and manage the town's day-to-day business.

 The town is led by Mayor Jacques K. Gilbert, elected in 2019.
-The council members, in order of tenure, are: Brett D. Gantt (2017), Audra M. Killingsworth (2017), Terry J. Mahaffey (2019), Ed Gray (2021), and Arno Zegerman (2023).
+The council members, in order of tenure, are: Terry J. Mahaffey (2019), Ed Gray (2021), Arno Zegerman (2023), Sue Mu (2025), and Shane Reese (2025).

 In the North Carolina House of Representatives, Apex is represented by Julie von Haefen (district 36), Erin Paré (district 37), and Gale Adcock (district 41).
 In the North Carolina Senate, Apex is represented by Sydney Batch (district 17).
 In the U.S. House of Representatives Apex is represented by Valerie Foushee (NC-04).